-These enclosures have very clean lines and have a contemporary look and feel to them.
+These enclosures have very clean lines and have a contemporary look to them.
 They tend to lean more towards one design style, but they are versatile enough that if done well they could be used in a variety of styles as well.
 Thanks to the black finish they will also pair very well with most color schemes.

 Most clients tend to focus so much on whether something will go out of style they don’t consider their own opinion.
 In the end the idea of something being “trendy” becomes negative instead of positive.
 This is more of a consideration in interior design than other areas of the design spectrum because most homeowners are not able to make changes as frequently as needed to keep up with the changing markets.
 Clients just have to follow their instincts and what will make them happy and everything else should come second.

-Once those general cleaning tasks are complete the focus can move to more area specific tasks.
-In a home each room has a unique purpose, therefore it only makes sense that each room would require something different in terms of cleaning and organizing!
 The living room is a high traffic area in any home.
 It is where everyone congregates and spends time together, whether its playing games, watching movies, or just enjoying each others company.
 That is what this space tends to need a bit more TLC than others.

 A few of those things include wiping the inside and outside of the vanity cabinet with a wet cloth, cleaning the grout, clearing the shower and sink drains, and replacing the shower curtain (if you have a curtain).
 The bathroom closet or linen closet can also be organized.
 Try to get rid of anything that is just taking up space and is not being used.
-If you have any small samples or travel sized hotel toiletries that can be donated try to do that before you throw anything away, unless it has already been used (that’s just unsanitary).

 The best way to go about your spring cleaning is by making a list of the things that you wish to accomplish for each room or area of your home.
 Then make a general list of things that need to be done for most, if not every, room in the house.
 One of the things that usually needs to be done for the entire house is cleaning the windows inside and out.
 Or maybe some other things make it to your spring cleaning list, such as cleaning the garage or basement.
 No matter what is on your to do list, just take it slow and don’t rush.
 Good luck and happy cleaning!